Passionate impressive action

 Today’s deal is inviting you to express your passion through becoming a flamenco dancer.
 To master the virtuoso techniques and unleash your feelings.
 Only at the Spanish Guitar you can experience the abyss of emotions brought by sharp, exotic, and sincere flamenco dance.

-“I was very happy to find this deal, that’s most unusual workout I ever had” Maria H.
+“I was very happy to find this deal, that’s the most unusual workout I ever had” Maria H.

-“To tell the truth, I’m no good at dancing, so I was a little uncomfortable about dancing in a group, worrying about my low level of skills.
+“To tell the truth, I’m no good in dancing, so I was a little uncomfortable about dancing in a group, worrying about my low level of skills.
 But this unique wild atmosphere made me forget about my clumsiness and feel the rhythm… Oh,yeah!”
 Sandra